Rotherham council apologises to child grooming victims

 Last year South Yorkshire Police's chief constable was criticised after The Times revealed police reports referred to widespread abuse of girls.

-David Crompton was told to "get a grip" on the situation in Rotherham by the same committee in October.'No prosecutions'
+David Crompton was told to "get a grip" on the situation in Rotherham by the same committee in October.

 South Yorkshire Police said it was working with agencies, including Rotherham council, on several investigations.